Responsible for coordinating AIT academic program and faculty.

 Gergely Palla (born 1975) is a senior research associate at the Statistical and Biological Physics Research Group of the Hungarian Academy of Sciences (MTA).
 He received his Ph.D from the Eötvös University (ELTE) in 2002, the topic of his thesis was related to quantum chaos, semiclassical approximation and mesoscopic physics.
 His main field of interest concerns complex networks, with a special focus on topological phase transitions, community finding , the time evolution of communities and the studies of tagged networks.
 He has 37 publications in peer reviewed journals (including 2 papers in Nature), his independent citations are above 4000.
 During his scientific carrier he received the following prizes:Young Scientist Prize of the Hungarian Academy of Sciences (2006), Bolyai Scholarship (2008), Imre Bródi Award (2009) and Junior Prima Award (2009).

-Balázs Patkós (born 1978) is a senior researcher at the Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences.
+Balázs Patkós (born 1978) is head of Department of Combinatorics and its Applications at the Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences.
 He obtained his MSc degree at Eötvös University, Budapest in 2003 and his PhD at Central European University in 2008.
 After a 3-semester postdoc position at the University of Memphis, he returned to Hungary in 2010.
 He has been teaching introductory courses in several areas of mathematics at several universities (Eötvös University, Budapest University of Technology and Economics, Central European University, McDaniel College) both in English and in Hungarian.
 He has been awarded the Youth Prize of the Hungarian Academy of Sciences and several research fellowships by the Academy and the Hungarian National Scientific Fund.
 His Erdős number is 2.

-Lóránt Péteri (born 1976), is musicologist and music critic.
-He is professor and head of the Musicology Department of the Liszt Academy of Music (State University), Budapest.
-He is a member of the Council of the Hungarian Musicological Society, and of the Musicological Committee of the Hungarian Academy of Sciences.
-He has given papers about the musical life of state socialist Hungary and about the music of Gustav Mahler in international conferences (in Bristol, Brno, Budapest, Canterbury, Cardiff, Guildford, New York, Pittsburgh, and Radziejowice).
-Among his latest contributions are chapters in Jeremy Barham (ed.), Rethinking Mahler (New York: Oxford University Press, 2017); and in Słavomira Żerańska- Kominek (ed.), Nationality vs. Universality: Music Historiographies in Central and Eastern Europe (Cambridge Scholars Publishing, 2016).
+Lóránt Péteri (born 1976), musicologist, has been lecturing at AIT since the Autumn of 2011.
+He is professor and head of the Musicology Department of the Liszt Academy of Music, Budapest.
+He is a member of the Advisory Board of the Gustav Mahler Research Centre (Toblach), of the Council of the Hungarian Musicological Society, and of the Musicological Committee of the Hungarian Academy of Sciences.
+He has given papers about the music culture of state socialist Hungary and about the music of Gustav Mahler in international conferences (in Bristol, Brno, Budapest, Canterbury, Cardiff, Dobbiaco, Guildford, New York, Pittsburgh, Radziejowice, and Wrocław).
+Among his latest contributions is his chapter in The Routledge Handbook of Music Signification (2020).

 Ernő Rubik (born in 1944 in Budapest) studied architecture and design in Budapest and after graduating, worked as an assistant professor.
 While trying to give his students a true "feel" for abstraction and complexity, Mr. Rubik developed several 3D constructions, among them his best-known puzzle, the Rubik's Cube.